RosterElf Logo

 Procedural fairness

-Show the employee was given opportunity to respond before dismissal
+Show the employee was given a proper opportunity to respond before dismissal and had access to a support person.

-Supporting evidence: Meeting notes, show cause letters, employee responses, support person attendance
+Supporting evidence: Meeting notes, show cause letters, employee responses, support person records

-Demonstrate the action was not because of a protected reason
+Demonstrate the action was taken for a legitimate business reason and not because of a protected attribute or workplace right.

-Supporting evidence: Timing, consistent treatment, legitimate business reasons
+Supporting evidence: Timing of the decision, consistent treatment records, documented business reasons

 Correct payment

-Supporting evidence: Payroll records, timesheets, award calculations, employment records
+Supporting evidence: Payroll records and timesheets, award calculations, employment records, superannuation statements

 Jurisdictional objection